Hoi An Travel Guide: Highlights, Restaurants, Hotels and Tips

 Tailor tips: what to watch out for

 Do not let yourself be pulled into a tailor shop from the street.
-Instead, research reviews thoroughly before placing any order.
-Avoid arriving via taxi driver recommendation: the driver almost certainly receives a referral fee, and your hotel’s suggestion typically earns them around 40% of your order, leaving the tailor very little.
+Research reviews thoroughly before placing any order.
+Avoid arriving via taxi driver recommendation: the driver almost certainly receives a referral fee.
+Your hotel’s suggestion typically earns them around 40% of your order.
 Do your own research, visit a few places and only commit once you are confident in the quality.

 Hoi An Travel Guide: practical tips

 Avoid weekends if at all possible.
 The old town fills with large tour groups and the atmosphere shifts from magical to Disneyland rather quickly.
-Therefore, book your stay during the week, or simply plan to stay longer so you can enjoy quiet morning walks before the crowds arrive.
-The best months overall are February through April, when the weather is dry, warm and clear.
+Book your stay during the week, or plan to stay longer so you can enjoy quiet morning walks before the crowds arrive.

 THE BEST PLACES TO STAY IN HOI AN